gipso/rc.sport/README.md

 MIT](https://img.shields.io/badge/license-MIT-green)](https://choosealicense.com/licenses/mit/)
 <!-- badges: end -->

-`sport` is an R package with the biological rhythms and sports research compendium.
+`sport` is an R package with the research compendium of the GIPSO’s biological rhythms and sports systematic quantitative literature review.
 The aim of `sport` is to facilitate the research work, in addition to contributing to the reproducibility of the research.

-The assemble of this package was inspired by Ben Marwick, Carl Boettiger & Lincoln Mullen article [“Packaging Data Analytical Work Reproducibly Using R (and Friends)”](https://doi.org/10.1080/00031305.2017.1375986).
+The assemble of this package was inspired by Ben Marwick, Carl Boettiger & Lincoln Mullen’s article [“Packaging Data Analytical Work Reproducibly Using R (and Friends)”](https://doi.org/10.1080/00031305.2017.1375986).

 Learn more about Systematic Quantitative Literature Reviews (SQLR)